samyeyo/rtc/README.md

 ```

 If no embedded content exists, "**embed**" will be set to a **nil** value.
 You should check that the current script is compiled embed table before using it.
+See the [LuaRT Zip object documentation](https://www.luart.org/doc/compression/Zip.html) for more information.

 #### Requiring Lua modules from embedded files

 To require a LuaRT script file in the embedded files, use **require** with the name of the module.
-Please note that it works only for Lua modules, not binary modules (DLL) that still needs to be extracted before use.
+You can require Lua modules, and binary modules (DLL) without the need to extract first (please note that in-memory binary modules loading works only with dynamic executables and may not work for some modules).

 ```lua
 -- require for the english.lua module, that must have been previously embedded with rtc